loft-demos/vcluster-platform-demo-app-template/vcluster-use-cases/continuous-promotion/README.md

 the subscription annotation is present but the `vclusterProjectId` / `vclusterName` labels are missing, the wake-up template cannot resolve the correct target VCI.

+That equivalent plumbing should generally include both the proxy and the watcher:

+- the proxy handles the initial wake request and transient wake-time responses
+- the watcher keeps Argo CD reconcile behavior aligned with the sleeping or waking VCI lifecycle

 ---